theo-armour/2020/sandbox/us-county-votes/README.md

 ## To Do / Wish List

+* Streamline the data wrangler
+	* Make it produce a single file to load
-* Add multi-flip states
+* Add display of multiple-flip states
+* Animate the years
 * Add color shading
 * Highlight winner in pop-up
-* Show state boundaries and shade slighlty with winning color
+* Show state boundaries and shade slightly with winning color
-* Source and add authoritative 2020 numbers
 * Add education, health and wealth characteristics
 * Tidy the code
 * Show geoJSON in 3D